-HSHS St. Anthony’s Memorial Hospital recommends more treats and less tricks this Halloween considering the real and increased presence of COVID-19 in our communities.
+HSHS St. Joseph’s Hospital Breese recommends more treats and less tricks this Halloween considering the real and increased presence of COVID-19 in our communities.

 The Centers for Disease Control and Prevention calls traditional trick-or-treating “high risk” for COVID-19 exposure.

-HSHS St. Anthony’s Memorial Hospital’s Chief Medical Officer Dr. Ryan Jennings says it’s important to remember the pandemic is still in place.
-“As the holidays approach, it’s easy to let our guards down, but it is still critically important to be physically distant, wear face coverings and stick close to home to help prevent the spread of the COVID-19 and the flu, which is also ramping up now,” he says.
+St. Joseph’s Chief Medical Officer Dr. Vinay Bhooma says it’s important to remember the pandemic is still in place.
+“It’s easy to let our guards down, especially as this fun holiday approaches, but being physically distant, wearing face coverings and staying home are still the best prevention against COVID-19 and the flu, which is also ramping up now,” he says.

 While traditional Halloween activities may look and feel different this year, based on each community’s celebration restrictions, there are alternative ways to keep the spooky holiday special.

 - Create a scavenger hunt around your backyard using flashlights to find hidden candy and other goodies.